GeyserMC/MCAuthLib/README.md

+# This project is no longer maintained.
+Please use [MinecraftAuth](https://github.com/RaphiMC/MinecraftAuth) instead.

 # MCAuthLib
 MCAuthLib is a library for authentication with Minecraft accounts.
 It is used in projects such as MCProtocolLib to handle authenticating users.